Soso-h/markup_deliverables/03_reusable_code/README.md

 - If `Shiny app`, link the app on a `Shiny` server and your development repository (on GitHub).

 See course manual for requirements.

+## Week 6: R package

+1. link to the development rep